adslbarxatov/SCP/docs/index.md

 # Conclusion

 Clauses of the policy derive one from another and guarantee that:
-- We will (as much as possible) protect members of our communities from unwanted (unrequested), inappropriate (that aren’t in community’s aims) and other malicious effects that may be caused by content and activities described by Clauses.
+- Lab will (as much as possible) protect members of its communities from unwanted (unrequested), inappropriate (that aren’t in community’s aims) and other malicious effects that may be caused by content and activities described by Clauses.
-- We will support constructive discussions and critics.
+- Lab will support all constructive discussions and critics.
-- We will support all thematic content.
+- Lab will support all thematic content.